lvzxr/apb-reloaded/README.md

 # Remove / Uninstall

 > [!IMPORTANT]
 > If you wish to uninstall the config it is recommended that you run the `Repair` within the APB Launcher to get back to stock.
-Other than that all you should need to do is **Delete DefaultCompat.ini** from `APBGame\Config` and **Delete GER** from `APBGame\Localization`.
+Other than that all you should need to do is **Delete DefaultCompat.ini** from `APBGame\Config` (*before version 3.2*) and **Delete GER** from `APBGame\Localization`.
 Once both of those are deleted and the launcher has repaired, the config should be completely removed.

 # Credits